-12.661 Seminar in Psychology (honours)
+- 12.661 Seminar in Psychology (honours)

-15.611 Seminar in Industrial Relations
+- 15.611 Seminar in Industrial Relations

-15.612 Special Problems in Industrial Relations (hons.)
+- 15.612 Special Problems in Industrial Relations (hons.)

 Thesis

-Applied Psychology Course
+Applied Psychology Course†

-- (i) Students who before March, 1963, have completed 12.111 Psychology will be allowed to proceed to 12.012 Psychology provided they complete a short "bridge" subject, Experimental Procedures.
-The bridge subject will be of approximately one term's duration. - (ii) Students who before March, 1963, have completed two of their special subjects under the Rules existing before 1963 may proceed to 12.023 Psychology (not 12.013 Psychology) and take one of the remaining two special subjects concurrently.

-(iii) Students who before March, 1963, have completed four special subjects under the Rules existing before 1963 and 12.601 Seminar in Applied Psychology will be deemed to have completed the Psychology subject requirements.

-(iv) Students proceeding to an Honours Degree and students whose stage of progress in their course before March, 1963, is not provided for in (ii) and (iii) above will be required to make special arrangements with the School of Applied Psychology to complete their outstanding part of the Applied Psychology course requirements as set out in Rule 15.
+- (i) Students who before March, 1963, completed 12.111 Psychology will be allowed to proceed to 12.012 Psychology provided they complete a short "bridge" subject, 12.901 Psychology.
+The bridge subject will be of approximately one term's duration. - (ii) Students who before March, 1963, completed two of their special subjects under the Rules existing before 1963 may proceed to 12.023 Psychology (not 12.013 Psychology III) and take one of the remaining two special subjects concurrently. - (iii) Students who before March, 1963, completed four spec:al subjects under the Rules existing before 1963 and 12.601 Seminar in Applied Psychology will be deemed to have completed the Psychology subject requirements. - (iv) Students proceeding to an Honours Degree and students whose stage of progress in their course before March, 1963, not provided for in (ii) and (iii) above, will be required to make special arrangements with the School of Applied Psychology to complete their outstanding part of the Applied Psychology course requirements as set out in Rule 15.

+[†] These transition arrangements will operate during 1964 but will be reviewed thereafter.

-(v) If in applying the table of equivalences it is found that a student may satisfy the course requirements as set out in Rule 15 with less than 36 hours (47 for Honours) of class attendance, the student will be required to obtain credit for additional Economics
+- (v) If in applying the table of equivalences it is found that a student may satisfy the course requirements as set out in Rule 15 with less than 36 hours (47 for Honours) of class attendance, the student will be required to obtain credit for additional Economics Options to increase his hours to 36 (47 for Honours).

-^{ &}quot;Class attendance" hours are arrived at by adding the weekly hours of attendance in all years of the Course.
-Thus, if a student in a full-time course has 12 hours per week of lectures and tutorials in each of the three years of this course, his hours of attendance are 36.

-Options to increase his hours to 36 (47 for Honours).
 For purposes of this calculation, however, the following subjects may be counted as additional Economics Options:

-14.15 Accounting Control (one hour)
+- 14.15 Accounting Control (one hour)

-15.11 Descriptive Economics (two hours) 15.15 Economics IV (two hours)
+- 15.11 Descriptive Economics (two hours)

+- 15.15 Economics IV (two hours)

-15.22 Statistical Methods II (one hour)
+- 15.22 Statistical Methods II (one hour)

-(vi) If satisfaction of the course requirements as set out in Rule 15 would imply a weekly class attendance in excess of 36 hours (47 for Honours) application may be made to the Head of the School of Economics for relaxation of the requirements.
+- (vi) If satisfaction of the course requirements as set out in Rule 15 would imply a weekly class attendance in excess of 36 hours (47 for Honours) application may be made to the Head of the School of Economics for relaxation of the requirements.